philipturner/metal-benchmarks/README.md

 | I64 Adds/Clock | 32 | 16 | 16 | 32 | 0 | 0 | 0 |
 | I64 Muls/Clock | 8 | 16 | 16 | 32 | 0 | 0 | 0 |

 _IPC stands for instructions per clock.
-Integer IPC consists of adds and/or fused multiply-adds, in whatever combination is fastest._
+Integer IPC consists of adds and/or fused multiply-adds, in whatever combination is fastest.
+Integer compare-select, which is two operations in one instruction, doesn't count._

 TODO: Check whether the IMAD32 pipeline is concurrent to the IADD32/FADD32 pipelines.
 This would boost INTOPS to 160-192/clock.